The current meta in League of Legends is heavily based around dragons and subsequently the soul, but not all dragons are born equal.

 Image via Riot

-Hextech Drake grants ercentage ability haste and attack speed.
+Hextech Drake grants percentage ability haste and attack speed.
 And Hextech Soul makes abilities and auto attacks deal bonus true damage and slow target and potentially 3 additional targets with a cooldown of 8 seconds.)

 Hextech Soul is by most, considered the strongest as it gives strong damage that’s true damage together with a slow, that arcs from the target.
 This utility together with the damage means that it will always be one of the better ones.
 Even the dragons are always useful as most characters gain from ability haste — and all team comps do.